4d/docs/docs/commands-legacy/current-method-name.md

 This command cannot be called from within a 4D formula.

 **Note:** For this command to be able to operate in compiled mode, it must not be included in code for which range checking has been disabled.
-See [Range checking](/4Dv20R6/4D/20-R6/Compilation-diagnostic-aids.300-7003444.en.html#4382726).
+See *Range checking*.